 Conversational commerce is a kind of live customer support service conducted online using popular messaging apps, chatbots, or voice assistants.
 Companies currently offering conversational commerce solutions include Facebook, WhatsApp, Apple Business Chat, and Live Person.
 Increasingly, businesses are using artificial intelligence and voice recognition technologies to power their online customer support services.

 A payment gateway is an online system ensuring that customer credit or debit card information collected via your website is processed safely and securely.
 These gateways work by encrypting, forwarding, and authorising card payments.
 If a card is deemed illegitimate, the gateway will reject it.
-Many ecommerce platforms will provide their own payment gateway options, however you can also choose from a range of specialised providers.
+Many digital commerce platforms will provide their own payment gateway options, however you can also choose from a range of specialised providers.

 What are the best payment gateway providers in Australia?

 Afterpay and Zip Pay are special forms of payment providers that allow customers to make purchases without making upfront payments.
 In other words, both allow customers to spread their payments across a number of instalments.
 Their late fees and terms and conditions can differ slightly however.